LeeHounshell/BatBot/robot/README.md

 Attach and configure the Jetson Nano's SSD.
 Make the Jetson Nano boot from the SSD, instead of from the SD card.
 Use the jetsonhacks instructions here: https://www.jetsonhacks.com/2019/09/17/jetson-nano-run-from-usb-drive/

 Now use the foam packaging from the "SD Card Reader" (see below) and 1 zip tie to hold the Samsung SSD firmly between the Jetson Nano and the foam protector.
 Use pliers to bend the zip ties at exactly the right place, for best fit.
-Be sure everything in mounted on the case side opposite the fan.
+Be sure everything is mounted on the case side opposite the fan.
 Be aware that the camera connection area will be facing up.
 And the 40 PIN GPIO will be on the back bottom section.

 Next position the 2-inch L Shape Stainless Steel Angle Bracket above the SSD and foam protector and against the Jetson Nano case's "front."
 (Note the "back" holds the fan assembly.)
-Double-check exact placement. you want the L Bracket to be supported by the foam-top. the top of the bracket should be nearly aligned with the top of the case. the bottom of the bracket will be resting on the foam and SSD.
+Double-check exact placement.
+The top of the bracket should be nearly aligned with the top of the case.
+The bottom of the bracket will be resting on the foam and SSD.

 Then..
 CAREFUL THIS NEXT STEP.. put one of the Gorilla Double-Sided Tapes on the side of the L Bracket that you will affix to the Jetson Nano's case.
 You got one shot at this, that tape is strong, so if you position it wrong, that will be trouble..
 So do it right..
 Tape the L Bracket to the Jetson Nano case.